A Canterbury Tale: The Bayeux Tapestry and St Augustine’s Abbey

 The Anglo-Norman nature of the making of the tapestry and its narrative reflect Scolland’s own intellectual and cultural life and his complex political affiliations.
 Scolland’s authority at St Augustine’s Abbey, his close links to the Norman victors and his experience, especially as head of the important scriptorium of Mont Saint-Michel, make him the most likely candidate for designer of the tapestry.

-Bernstein, D J, The Mystery of the Bayeux Tapestry (Chicago, 1986).
+Bernstein, David J, The Mystery of the Bayeux Tapestry (Chicago, 1986)

 History of St Augustine’s Abbey